apache/activemq/THREAT_MODEL.md

 ## §1 Header

-- **Project:** Apache ActiveMQ "Classic" — the 5.x and 6.x message broker and
+- **Project:** Apache ActiveMQ — the 5.x and 6.x message broker and
   its Java client.
-This model covers ActiveMQ Classic only.
-It does **not** cover ActiveMQ Artemis (the next-generation broker under the same PMC), which needs its own threat model. *(documented — ActiveMQ website distinguishes Classic and Artemis as separate components)*
 - **Version binding:** Written against the currently security-supported lines — **6.2.x** and **5.19.x**. *(documented — `SECURITY.md`:
   "Only versions 6.2.x and 5.19.x receive security support"; 5.19.x carries the